Learn to Hunt

 The work will require removing trees and other vegetation to allow the landscape to be reshaped to a more natural appearance.
 This also allows the DNR to physically remove various invasive plant species that are dominating this area.
 Once that work is done, it will be restored to a native shortgrass prairie with a few oak trees added to create a savanna.

 Before the project can begin, the Iowa DNR will solicit bids from the public to conduct a salvage timber harvest on the mined areas to allow the wood resource to be used, said Todd Gosselink, wildlife biologist overseeing the Pella Wildlife Area for the Iowa DNR.
-The harvest will take place during the dormant season beginning this December.
-Hauling logs may take place throughout the year.
-The timber salvage will be completed by March 2024.
+The harvest will take place in the winter months beginning this December through March 2024.

 “This mine reclamation project will only address the sections that were previously mined and will not impact the rest of this wildlife area,” Gosselink said.
 “We will continue to maintain and improve the other 112 acres of forest on the area.”

 The reclamation project was the topic of two public meetings last winter where Gosselink outlined the work to be done, the area impacted along with the project timeline.